am stuck in a game what do I do?

 games for the personal computers of the 1980s.
 He is credited with starting

 the entire multi billion dollar a year computer game industry.
 Many people

 have written Scott and explained how his early games help led them into a

 career in computers today.
-Scott is 56 years old now and living in
+Scott is 67 years old in 2019 and living in

-Wisconsin.
-He is married and has 5 children.
+SouthWest Wisconsin.
+He is married and has 5 children and 10 grandkids.

 contact Scott Adams?